aimms/how-to/Articles/310/310-install-gss-ui-for-specialists.rst

 .. tip::

-    If you have a multi page application, you might want to add this page to the group of "developer" or "control" pages in your application.
+    If you have a multi-page application, you might want to add this page to the group of "developer" or "control" pages in your application.

 Make the page a grid page and give it standard layout 5, see `Grid Layout for beautiful and consistent looking applications <https://community.aimms.com/aimms-webui-44/grid-layout-for-beautiful-and-consistent-looking-applications-728>`_